ed-kung/CSUN-Econ-160/README.md

 ### Required Textbook

 The required textbook is *Principles of Microeconomics* by Edward Kung (ISBN: 9781644967027).
-It is a digital textbook that can be purchased from www.grlcontent.com.
+It is a digital textbook that can be purchased from [Great River Learning](https://www.grlcontent.com).
 Click on "purchase" and enter your institution (California State University, Northridge) and select "Principles of Microeconomics".
 Make sure you select the correct section!
 You should be enrolled in one of the two following sections:

 - Fall 2023: Kung: Econ 160-02
 - Fall 2023: Kung: Econ 160-03